zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-7131 - Fix an issue with some of the alerts IDs mismatching with the description as part of the upgrade from the 1.x version to 2.0.
-* PWX-7122 - Volume restores would occasionally fail when restoring from backups that were done with PX 1.x versions.
+* PWX-7122 - Volume restores would occasionally fail when restoring from backups that were done with Portworx 1.x versions.

 ## 2.0.0